 The Venice Carnival

-FEBRUARY 24th AND 25th CANCELLED one of the most famous and fashionable Carnivals in the world
+January 30-February 16.
+One of the most famous and fashionable Carnivals in the world

 The center of the event is the famous Piazza San Marco, but during the Carnival the entire city becomes a great and colorful stage and public and private events are organized to recall thousands of people.